-- 42.1 The committee will consist of: - 42.1.1 four executive roles (President; Vice President; Treasurer and Secretary) and - 42.1.2 a number of general committee member roles, the number determined by the committee, and with portfolio duties (if any) also determined by the committee. - 42.1.3 The total number of (elected and appointed) committee members will not be less than 5 or more than 10. - 42.2 A committee member may hold more than one role. - 42.3 The committee consists of the following elected roles - - 42.3.1 three executive roles: President; Vice President; and Secretary; and - 42.3.2 a number of general committee member roles to complete the determined number of elected committee members - 42.4 The committee consists of the following roles appointed by committee because of skills required for these roles - 42.4.1 one executive role: Treasurer, and - 42.4.2 a general committee member: Assistant Treasurer to comply with Rule 48.3
+- 42.1 The committee will consist of four (4) executive roles and a number of general committee member roles, the number determined by the committee, and with portfolio duties (if any) also determined by the committee. - 42.2 The total number of committee members will not be less than 5 or more than 10. - 42.3 A committee member may hold more than 1 role. - 42.4 The committee consists of the following elected roles - 42.4.1 3 executive roles: President; Vice President; and Secretary; and - 42.4.2 a number of general committee member roles to complete the determined number - 42.5 The committee consists of the following roles appointed by committee because of skills required for these roles - 42.5.1 Treasurer, and - 42.5.2 An Assistant Treasurer to comply with Rule 48.3

-Note: refer to rule 51 for election of committee members, and rule 54 for appointed committee members
+Note: refer to rule 49-53 for election of committee members